tolinwei/tube-vim/README.md

 It includes best practical Vim setting and a bunch of must-have plugins managed by modern [Vundle](https://github.com/gmarik/Vundle.vim), together with decent color schemes [gruvbox](https://github.com/morhetz/gruvbox) ([gruvbox-terminal](https://github.com/flipxfx/gruvbox-terminal) | [gruvbox-generalized](https://github.com/morhetz/gruvbox-generalized)).
 The used plugins will be listed and explained below.

-Different from other integrated Vim configuration, **tube-vim** also uses Z shell (zsh)'s wrapper **oh-my-zsh** ([Github](https://github.com/robbyrussell/oh-my-zsh) | [Official size](http://ohmyz.sh/)) as the replacement of system default bash shell.
-Due to its full compatibility with bash, you can switch to zsh easily without any learning curve while you can also enjoy a lot new benefits listed [here](https://github.com/robbyrussell/oh-my-zsh/wiki).
+Different from other Vim configuration, **tube-vim** also uses Z shell (zsh)'s wrapper **oh-my-zsh** ([Github](https://github.com/robbyrussell/oh-my-zsh) | [Official size](http://ohmyz.sh/)) as the replacement of system default bash shell.
+Due to its full compatibility with bash, you can switch to zsh easily without too much learning curve while you can also enjoy a lot new benefits listed [here](https://github.com/robbyrussell/oh-my-zsh/wiki).

 ## Preview
 ![gruvbox-bashrc-pre](https://raw.githubusercontent.com/tolinwei/dev-config/master/preview/gruvbox-bashrc-pre.png)